mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 Data Visualisation Notebook:

 - describe() was used for statistical summary
+- Matplotlib was used to plot a pie chart for probability findings.
 - ttest_1samp was used for t testing to obtain p value and t-statistics
 - Hisplot chart used to display distribution of transaction values
 - Matplotlib line+bar chart was used for monthly trend analysis
 - Plotly pie chart was used for sales by day analysis
 - groupby was used in various analysis to group elements together such as CustomerID and Quantity
-- subplots and axes was used to create 3 visualisation on 1 line displaying top 6 customers by quantity, unit price and then total transaction value
+- Subplots and axes was used to create 3 visualisation on 1 line displaying top 6 customers by quantity, unit price and then total transaction value
-- kmeans.fit_predict was used for RFM clustering
+- Kmeans.fit_predict was used for RFM clustering
 - Scatterplots was used for popular products charts quantity and total transaction value
-- plotly line chart was used to display the top 6 product sales trend over 13 months
+- Plotly line chart was used to display the top 6 product sales trend over 13 months
 - ttest_ind was used to validate all 3 hypotheses
 - Boxplot was used to display Customer Spending Comparison: UK vs Non-UK
 - Bar chart was used to display Average Revenue: Weekdays vs Weekends